Aligning Asynchronous Sensor Timestamps in Python

 batch.clear()

-Aligning asynchronous sensor timestamps in Python requires strict schema validation, UTC anchoring, bounded resampling, and deterministic audit logging.
-The ffill(limit=2) choice in the resampling step is deliberately conservative: it covers two missed readings (typically a 2-minute gap at 1-minute intervals), which accommodates transient MQTT broker delays without masking genuine sensor outages.
-Facilities with longer validated gap tolerances should increase this limit, document the derivation, and include it in their validation protocol.
-Facilities with tighter stability windows (e.g., -80°C ULT storage) may need limit=1 or zero tolerance — in which case GAP_EXCEEDED cells should trigger an immediate alert rather than a passive flag.
+The ffill(limit=2) default is deliberately conservative: it bridges two missed readings (a ~2-minute gap at 1-minute sampling), absorbing transient broker delay without masking a real sensor outage.
+Facilities with longer validated tolerances should raise the limit, document the derivation, and add it to the validation protocol.
+Tighter stability windows — for example -80°C ultra-low storage — may need limit=1 or zero tolerance, in which case an over-budget cell should trigger an immediate alert rather than a passive flag.